 A picturesque sliver of white sand and palm trees in a world of black sand beaches.
 The small beach is very popular with locals and is good for just a quick stop to stretch out.
 If you’ve arrived here on an empty stomach, stop for lunch at La Plage de Maui.
 The location and the seafood are to die for.

 The surfing capital of French Polynesia and one of the top surf spots in the entire world.
 The village of Teahupo’o marks the end of the southern coast road, so you cannot miss it.
-Every year, the world’s top surfers and their groupies camp out here for the Billabong Pro.
+Every year, the world’s top surfers and their groupies camp out here for the Billabong Pro, and the 2024 Olympic surfing competition will take place here.
 From the car park, cross the metal bridge on foot and head down to the beach.
 It’s a popular spot for the villagers, who splash along with the eels in the river or head out to surf in the ocean.

 Walk along the footpath through the row of houses shaded by the forest, and you’ll make it to another beach.
 From here, admire the waves and the gorgeous black sand beach backed by the lush volcanic mountains.
 Out here, waves are some of the biggest in the world, but this obviously depends on the season and your degree of luck.
 Several hikes start from here, going all the way around to the north coast.
 Ask around before heading out – a guide is highly recommended.